TASSUSA/TASSUSA.github.io/_members/saki.md

 picture: "picture-1535-1396314299.png"
 ---
 #### Background:
-Mr. AKM Saiful Islam works for TASS USA as a Senior Programmer.
+Mr. AKM Saiful Islam works for TASS as a Senior Programmer.
 He is an expert in writing programs in Java, J2EE, SPSS, etc. domain.
 He is also experienced in Mobile Apps and cyber-portal Development.
 Mr. Islam physically located in California.

 #### Education:
 - MS in Computer Science, Lamar University, TX